Choose your Top Things to do and see in Kibale Forest Park

 Children – Friendly Rangers will show the children the wonders of the forest, show them wildlife, plants, trees, birds, and monkeys.

-Kibale Forest is one of the few places where children can take Bushcraft classes and activities where the children will not miss exploring Kibale Forest.
+Kibale Forest is one of the few places where children can take Bushcraft classes and activities where the children will not miss exploring Kibale Forest but see it in a way that they will long remember.

 We also make sure that your children have a kid-friendly driver with them to make sure that they feel comfortable.